International Thespian Society: History

 The International Thespian Society was founded in 1929 in Fairmont, West Virginia.
 Originally named National Thespians, the society was founded by Dr. Paul Opp, Earnest Bavely and Harry T. Leeper.
 National Thespians was an honorary organization for high school theater students who earned membership through participation in their schools' theatre programs.
 The organization consisted of troupes, each linked to a school.
 The first troupe was formed by Dr. Earl Blank at Natrona County High School in Casper, Wyoming.

 At the end of the 1928–1929 school year there were 71 troupes across 26 states.
 In October, 1929, the first issue of The High School Thespian, "official organ of National Thespians" was published.
 The National Thespian headquarters was moved to Cincinnati during the year 1935.
 That same year, the society was renamed The National Thespian Dramatic Honor Society.
 The society held its first National High School Drama Conference and Play Production Festival in 1941 at Indiana University, which later became a bi-annual event.
-The High School Thespian became Dramatics in 1944.
+The High School Thespian became Dramatics magazine in 1944.

 In October 1945, The National Thespian Dramatic Honor Society was again renamed the National Thespian Society.
 As the Thespian Society reached its 25th anniversary in 1954, 1,432 Thespian troupes existed across forty-eight states and the then-territories of Alaska, Hawaii, and the Canal Zone, as well as Canada and Japan.
 In 1969 the organization's name was changed to the title it still holds today: The International Thespian Society.
 June 1982 marked a name change for the National High School Drama Conference and Play Production Festival, turning it into the Thespian Festival, as it is still called today.
 The Thespian Festival also began an annual schedule for the first time.

-The Society offered its first set of summertime retreats for high school theatre directors in 1986, an activity that would eventually grow into a professional association called the Theatre Education Association.
+The Society offered its first set of summertime retreats for high school theatre directors in 1986, an activity that eventually grew into a professional association called the Theatre Education Association.
 In 1989 the ITS board established the Educational Theatre Association (EdTA), meant to oversee both the Thespian Society and the Theatre Education Association, and launched Teaching Theatre, a quarterly journal for theatre educators.
-The Theatre Education Association was eventually absorbed completely into the EdTA and thus its title is no longer used.
+The Theatre Education Association was eventually absorbed into the EdTA and its title is no longer used.

-1990 marks the birth of the Junior Thespians branch of ITS, extending the reach of the society to middle school theatre students.
+In 1990 the Junior Thespians branch of ITS was set up, extending the reach of the society to middle school theatre students.
 The EdTA helped to write the theatre section of the National Standards for Arts Education, the first set of guidelines for the arts education field, in 1994.
-By 2012, International Thespian Society had formed a strong bond with the charity organization Broadway Cares/Equity Fights AIDS and raised more than $1 million for their benefit.
-2015 marked the EdTA's launch of JumpStart Theatre, which brings sustainable musical theatre programs to underserved middle schools where there currently are none, and the creation of an ITS branch in China.
+By 2012, International Thespian Society had formed a bond with the charity organization Broadway Cares/Equity Fights AIDS and raised more than $1 million for it.
+In 2015 the EdTA launched JumpStart Theatre, which brings sustainable musical theatre programs to underserved middle schools where there currently are none, and an ITS branch in China was started.